Akerrules/ParkingApp/README.md

 # ParkingApp for Hamilton

-User will be able to locate closest parking meter near them User will be able to check if they are allowed to park near on the street Nearby municipal lot and prices per hourly
+Users will be able to locate the closest parking meter near them.

+Users will be able to check if they are allowed to park near the street

+Nearby municipal lot and prices per hourly